nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 | [**Todo**](#231-todo-command)      | Creates your new event with status **Todo**                          | `todo n/NAME d/DESCRIPTION [p/PRIORITY]` <br> e.g., `todo n/CS2040 d/Assignment`                           |

 <div markdown="block" class="alert alert-info">

-**:information_source: Please take note of the following with regards to Events in Focuris:** <br/>
+**:information_source: Please take note of the following with regards to Events in Focuris:** <br>

-- You will not be allowed to add Events with the same name into Focuris, regardless of their description, priority or status. <br/>
+- You will not be allowed to add Events with the same name into Focuris, regardless of their description, priority or status. <br>

-- Events of the same name are treated as case-insensitive.
-E.g `CS2030` is the same name as `cs2030`
+- Events of the same name are treated as case-insensitive. <br/> e.g. `CS2030` is the same name as `cs2030`.

 </div>

 <a class="md-btn md-btn-outline" href="#table-of-contents">Return to Table of Contents</a>